 Roadside Emergency Kit.
 Have an emergency kit with you wherever you go, just in case something happens while you’re driving to Mexico through unknown desert areas and on unfamiliar roads.
 Your kit should include a cell phone charger, water, blankets, non-perishable food, jumper cables, first-aid kit and a flashlight with spare batteries.

 Do you want more information about Mexico Auto Insurance and what it covers?
 Call (855) 919-4247 to speak with an Insurance Specialist today.
 We can assist you in determining what coverages are right for you and your budget.
 We can also find you the lowest insurance rate so you can keep your trip to Mexico affordable.

-*This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms, and coverages in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The above information may be incomplete depending on your home state.
+This content is offered for educational purposes only.
+The definitions, terms and coverages in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.